haripriyamuniraju07/Marvel-task/README.md

 The server sends the data back, usually in **JSON**(Java script object notation) format.
 JSON is just text that is easy for computers to read.

 ![Weather App Screenshot](./weather_app.png)
+# Task 4: Command line on ubuntu
+# Objectives

+- Create a folder named `test`.
+- Change directory into that folder.
+- Create a blank file without using any text editor.
+- List the files in that folder.
+- Create 2600 folders in this folder, where each folder is named like `M90` or `B56`.

+- Created a folder named `test`.
+- Changed directory into the `test` folder.
+- Created a blank file without using any text editor.
+- Listed the files in the folder to verify the blank file.
+- Created 2600 folders in the folder, each named like `M90` or `B56`.